canonical/kafka-k8s-operator/docs/reference/r-listeners.md

-# Kafka Listeners
+# Kafka listeners

-Charmed Kafka comes with a set of listeners that can be enabled to allow for inter- and intra-cluster communication.
+Charmed Kafka comes with a set of listeners that can be enabled for inter- and intra-cluster communication.

 *Internal listeners* are used for internal traffic and exchange of information